 There are many opportunities to gain extra experience during your time at university, but below are some examples of things you could consider.

-We have split this into Student's Guild opportunities and Volunteering, and have highlighted some of the options that are most relevant to Events Management.
-This is by no means an exhaustive list, so if you have something specific in mind you can do your own research on the Guild website or online.
+We have split this into Student's Guild and Student Union opportunities and Volunteering, and have highlighted some of the options that are most relevant to Events Management.
+This is by no means an exhaustive list, so if you have something specific in mind you can do your own research on the Guild or SU website or online.

 Below is a list of some Societies or student groups that you might consider joining in order to give your skill set a boost and make yourself stand out from the crowd.